 Degree-seeking New Students.
 Welcome to the Yale Graduate School of Arts & Sciences (GSAS).
 This page is for you as a new GSAS student entering a degree program this fall.
 Please click on the headings below for the checklist of important tasks to do, from now through the start of classes in late August.
 The detailed information and links here will help you make a smooth transition to life at Yale and in New Haven.

-Non-degree-seeking Students.
-Students coming to Yale Graduate School in 2014-15 in the non-degree Division of Special Registration (DSR) — as a special or exchange student, or Visiting Assistant in Research (VAR)?
-You will have a different list of pre-arrival tasks to accomplish.
-Please see the DSR checklist (coming April 2014).
+Non-degree-seeking Students (DSRs).
+Are you coming to Yale Graduate School in 2014-15 in the non-degree Division of Special Registration (DSR) — as a special or exchange student, or Visiting Assistant in Research (VAR)?
+You will receive a differentlist of pre-arrival tasks to accomplish in an email after admission.
+Please note, non-degree students are not eligible for on-campus Yale Graduate Housing in dorms or apartments, but may apply for Yale-owned apartments privately managed by Elm Campus or may use the Off Campus Housing information service to search for housing, sublets and shares.
+Yale has no short term or visitor housing.

 International Students.
 Please read and take actions as described on this page.
 You also should see the extensive information for new students and families provided by the Office of International Students and Scholars.
 Contact OISS with your questions about immigration documents or international questions.